-What are the different categories of late payments and how does your FICO score consider late payments?
+What are the different categories of late payments and how does your FICO® Score consider late payments?

 Of course a 90-day late is worse than a 30-day late, but the important thing to understand is that you can recover from a late payment prior to charge-off by getting and staying current with your payments.
-If however, you continue not to pay your dept and your creditor either charges it off or sends it to a collection agency, it is considered a significant event with regard to your score and will likely have a severe negative impact.
+If however, you continue not to pay your debt and your creditor either charges it off or sends it to a collection agency, it is considered a significant event with regard to your score and will likely have a severe negative impact.

-Before being late for any payment, we recommend that you reach out to your creditor; the creditor may be willing to work something out with you that you both can live with.
-If your creditors won't work with you, try to avoid having your account going so delinquent that the creditor sells your account to a collection agency.
-Again, late payments hurt, but you can get current with them by paying them off - you can never again get that account current once it is turned over to a collection agency.
+Before being late for any payment, we recommend that you reach out to your creditor.
+The creditor may be willing to work something out with you so that it can work for both parties.
+If your creditors won't work with you, try to avoid having your account going delinquent so that the creditor won't sell your account to a collection agency.
+Again, late payments hurt, but you can get current with them by paying them off.
+You can never again get that account current once it is turned over to a collection agency.